Apple One: Price increases

-On October 24, 2022, Apple announced it was to increase the pricing of Apple One (along with Apple Music and Apple TV+) subscriptions in many regions.
+On October 24, 2022, Apple announced it would increase the prices of Apple One (along with Apple Music and Apple TV+) subscriptions in many regions.
 The Individual plan increased $2 to $16.95/month, the Family plan increased $3 to $22.95/month, and the Premier plan increased $3 to $32.95/month.

-At these prices, assuming the user intended to purchase the services separately, the Individual Plan saved users about $7 monthly, the Family Plan saved $8 monthly, and the Premier Plan saved $24 monthly.
+At these prices, assuming the user intended to purchase the services separately, the Individual Plan saved users about $7 per month, the Family Plan saved $8 per month, and the Premier Plan saved $24 per month.

-On November 3, 2023, Apple announced it was increasing the pricing of Apple One subscriptions.
+On November 3, 2023, Apple announced it would increase the prices of Apple One subscriptions.
 The Individual plan increased $3 to $19.95/month, the Family plan increased $3 to $25.95/month The Premium Plan increased $5 to $37.95/month.

-At this current pricing scheme, assuming the user intended to purchase the services separately, the Individual Plan saves users roughly $9 monthly, a Family Plan saves $11 monthly, and the Premier Plan saves $29 monthly.
+Under the current pricing scheme, assuming the user intends to purchase services separately, the Individual Plan saves users roughly $9 monthly, the Family Plan saves $11 monthly, and the Premier Plan saves $29 monthly.